Tom Greenwood (bishop): Church career and life

+In 1952, Tom was elected and consecrated as the sixth Anglican Bishop of Yukon, and served there from 1952 to 1961.
+In September 1952, Trinity College awarded him an Honorary Doctor of Divinity degree.
+Over those ten years, Tom undertook significant re-building of the Anglican church in the Yukon, building a team of priests and mission workers from his many connections in the UK and southern Canada, including Anglican-trained women deaconesses and local Gwitchin Catechists.
+He re-built several churches and rectories and generally improved the infrastructure.
+He started a hostel, staffed with church workers, for white and native teens who lived along the highways who needed to be in the city to continue their education.
+He had oversight of the Chooutla Residential School and made frequent visits to talk with the principal and staff, and to check on the children so that on his next trips to northern Yukon, including Old Crow, he could update their parents on how they were doing.
+Bishop Tom made semi-annual trips south to attend House of Bishops meetings, and utilized those opportunities to do speaking tours of southern parishes.
+Sharing the work of the Church in the north in this way helped to raise funds and workers for the work of the Church in the Yukon.

-Following their time in the North of Canada, they moved in 1961 to Whitegate, Cheshire where Bishop Greenwood became the vicar of Whitegate, St. Mary's Parish, and Assistant Bishop of Chester, assisting the Bishop of Chester with confirmations.
-In 1965, they returned to Canada where Tom was Assistant Bishop of Cariboo, living in Kamloops, British Columbia and leading the Diocese while the Diocesan Bishop, Ralph Dean, was on leave as Executive Officer of the Anglican Communion.
-From there, Tom and Isabel retired in 1969 and moved to Ottawa, where he was an honorary Assistant Bishop assisting the Bishop of Ottawa, Bishop Reed.
+In 1961, it was time to leave the north of Canada.
+Tom and Isabel moved to Whitegate, Cheshire where Bishop Greenwood became the Vicar of Whitegate, St. Mary's Parish, as well as Assistant Bishop of Chester, assisting the Bishop of Chester with confirmations.
+In 1965, they returned to Canada where Tom was Assistant Bishop of Cariboo, living in Kamloops, BC and leading the diocese while the Diocesan Bishop was on leave.
+From there, Tom and Isabel retired in 1969 to Ottawa, where he was an Honorary Assistant Bishop to the Bishop of Ottawa, Bishop Ernest Reed.

-Having always kept his connection to his roots in the Canadian Anglican Church Army, now "Threshold Ministries", he travelled to Toronto, Ontario on February 1, 1974 to attend an annual meeting.
+Having always kept his connection to his roots in the Church Army, he travelled to Toronto, Ontario on 1 February 1974 to be the keynote speaker at the annual meeting of the Canadian Church Army, now Threshold Ministries.
 He died from a heart attack upon reaching his destination.
-He was survived by his wife Isabel, his son David, three daughters, Sarah, Mary and Anne, and predeceased by a second son Michael (1961).
+He was survived by his wife Isabel, his son David, three daughters, Sarah, Mary and Anne, and predeceased by a second son Michael.
+He is buried in Grey Mountain Cemetery, Whitehorse, Yukon.